prem-03829/simple-habit-glow/README.md

 ## Final Notes

-This project is made for short-term showcase in a college competition(held by CSI-PCE on 24th august 2025 )—where first impressions matter.
-The blend of functionality, playful animations, and a clean UI will help your app stand out.
-If you would like to flesh out any section or tailor it for your presentation deck, just say the word!
-::contentReference[oaicite:0]{index=0}
+Built for CSI-PCE Vibe-Coding Competition (24th Aug 2025) – designed to impress with clean UI, playful animations, and a strong foundation for innovation.